natemcoleman/nathanmcoleman/content/projects/thegame.md

 ---
-title: 'Value of Communication in "The Game"'
+title: '(COMING SOON) Value of Communication in "The Game"'
 description: "Probability of success without teamwork"
 # date: January 2025
 draft: false